-The TOC test is gaining popularity because it only takes 5-10 minutes to complete.
-At the heart of the TOC test is a carbon analyzing instrument that measures the total organic carbon in a water or wastewater sample.
+The TOC test is gaining popularity because it only takes 5-10 min to complete.
+At the heart of the TOC test is a carbon-analyzing instrument that measures the total organic carbon in a water or wastewater sample.
 There are different types of analyzers, but all oxidize organic carbon into carbon dioxide (CO2) and measure that CO2 generated using a detection method.

-Oxidation methods include combustion, UV persulfate, and Super Critical Water Oxidation while detection methods include NDIR (non-dispersive infrared) and membrane conductivity (17),(18).
-COD and BOD are laboratory techniques whereas TOC can be done in the laboratory (off-line measurements) or online (atline measurements).
-The value of online analysis is obviously getting real time data to see process changes and make quick process decisions based on the observed fluctuations.
-Online TOC analyzers typically require maintenance throughout the year
+Oxidation methods include combustion, UV persulfate, and super-critical water oxidation while detection methods include NDIR (non-dispersive infrared) and membrane conductivity (see Potter and Wimsatt, 2005, and ASTM D5173-15, 2015).

+COD and BOD are laboratory techniques, whereas TOC can be done in the laboratory (offline measurements) or online (at-line measurements).
+The value of online analysis is obviously getting real-time data to see process changes and make quick process decisions based on the observed fluctuations.
+Online TOC analyzers typically require maintenance throughout the year and have consumable parts that need to be changed out.
+Newer TOC analyzers, however, are designed for ease of use and have minimized maintenance down to once per quarter with calibration every 6-12 months.

-35 and have consumable parts that need to be changed out.
-Newer TOC analyzers however are designed for ease of use and have minimized maintenance down to once per quarter with calibration every 6-12 months.
-The cost of ownership and complexity is more important with TOC than with COD or BOD: TOC test procedures are relatively simple and straight-forward, but are specific to the type of carbon-analyzing instrument utilized.
+The cost of ownership and complexity is more important with TOC than with COD or BOD: TOC test procedures are relatively simple and straight forward, but are specific to the type of carbon-analyzing instrument utilized.
 Thus, no "typical" TOC procedure exists.
 The instrument manufacturer's procedures should be followed accurately to achieve the best results.

 TOC is a highly sensitive, non-specific measurement of the organics present in a sample.
-Suspended particulate, colloidal, and

-5 dissolved organic matter are part of the TOC measurement.
+Suspended particulate, colloidal and dissolved organic matter are part of the TOC measurement.